-Since its inception through June 30, 2019, we have provided approximately \$6.6 million in funding to PWS for working capital and the further development and construction of various prototypes and commercial waste destruction units.
+Since its inception through September 30, 2019, the Company has provided approximately \$6.6 million in funding to PWS for working capital and the further development and construction of various prototypes and commercial waste destruction units.
 No members of PWS have made capital contributions or other funding to PWS other than SEER.
-The intent of the operating agreement is that we will provide the funding as an advance against future earnings distributions made by PWS.
+The intent of the operating agreement is to provide the funding as an advance against future earnings distributions made by PWS.

-Payments received for non-refundable licensing and placement fees have been recorded as deferred revenue in the accompanying consolidated balance sheets at June 30, 2019 and December 31, 2018 and are recognized as revenue ratably over the term of the contract.
+Payments received for non-refundable licensing and placement fees have been recorded as deferred revenue in the accompanying consolidated balance sheets at September 30, 2019 and December 31, 2018 and are recognized as revenue ratably over the term of the contract.